Breast reconstruction by prosthesis (breast implant)

 Remote complications are capsular contracture or shells, implant malposition (too small, too high, rotation), and implant rupture.

-No, and this is the main flaw of this technique.
-The breast reconstructed by an implant will remain fixed while the non-diseased breast will tend to fall over time.
-Thus, a breast plastic surgery of the non-diseased breast is often necessary with sometimes unsightly scars.
+No, and this is the technique's main drawback.
+The breast reconstructed with an implant will remain fixed, whereas the non-diseased breast will tend to fall out over time.
+As a result, breast reconstruction of the non-diseased breast is often necessary, sometimes resulting in unsightly scars.

-In addition, the implant will tend to wear out over time causing deformities of the reconstructed breast that will require a change of the implant usually between 10 and 12 years after its installation.
+What's more, the implant will tend to wear out over time, causing deformities in the reconstructed breast that will necessitate replacement of the breast prosthesis, usually between 10 and 12 years after fitting.

-How much does a breast reconstruction by prosthesis cost?
+Breast implant prices: How much does breast reconstruction cost?

 Breast reconstruction by prosthesis is covered by health insurance after the opinion of the doctor advising the social security.
 We charge additional fees of 1200 to 1500 € depending on the case, which may be covered by your health insurance.